fubishio/UnBetweenness/README.md

 4. Done! validate with output_validator.py if needed

 ## Concepts
-Please check the [writeup](https://github.com/fubishio/UnBetweenness/blob/master/writeup.pdf) file in the repository for details on how the reduction was done in the PreProcessor.
+Please check the [writeup](https://github.com/fubishio/UnBetweenness/blob/master/writeup.pdf) file in the repository for details on how the code in the repository works.
+Check out the Glucose [website](http://www.labri.fr/perso/lsimon/glucose/) to see how the SAT solver works.

 ## Testing
 The testing file is formatted so that every valid input is appended after the last input.
 The testing.java output should look similar to the the `.in` files in the folder testingBatch.
 This makes it easier to just pick a desired input and copy it into a file.
 For examples, please check the examples folder as it shows valid inputs for the PreProcessor.java and the input_validator.py.
 Note that testing.java's default optimal ordering lexicographic and only supports a certain amount of characters.
 To increase the amount of unique "names", please add more elements to `templist` in testing.java.
 If actual names are necessary, then take a valid input, and replace every instance of a "name" with a name of choice.
 Please refer to the examples folder for reference.

-## Acknowledgements
+## Citation and Acknowledgement
+This project uses [Glucose 4.1 SAT solver](http://www.labri.fr/perso/lsimon/glucose/) which also uses [Zlib](https://github.com/madler/zlib) to compile.
+Glucose is also heavily based on [minisat](http://minisat.se/).
 Thanks to friend Holly for checking my input_validator.py and output_validator.py.